-The LTC3850 allows the user to program how its output ramps up and down by means of the TK/SS pins.
+The LTC3853 allows the user to program how its output ramps up and down by means of the TK/SS pins.
 Through these pins, the output can be set up to either coincidentally or ratiometrically track another supply's output, as shown in Figure 5.
-In the following discussions, V{OUT1} refers to the LTC3850's output 1 as a master channel and V{OUT2} refers to the LTC3850's output 2 as a slave channel.
-In practice, though, either phase can be used as the master.
-To implement the coincident tracking in Figure 5a, connect an additional resistive divider to V{OUT1} and connect its midpoint to the TK/SS pin of the slave channel.
+In the following discussions, V{OUT1} refers to the LTC3853's output 1 as a master channel and V{OUT2} refers to the LTC3853's output 2 as a slave channel.
+In practice though, any phase can be used as the master.
+To implement the coincident tracking in Figure 5a, connect an additional resistive divider to V{OLIT1} and connect its midpoint to the TK/SS pin of the slave channel.
 The ratio of this divider should be the same as that of the slave channel's feedback divider shown in Figure 6a.
-In this tracking mode, V{OLIT1} must be set higher than V{OUT2} .
-To implement the ratiometric tracking, the ratio of the V{OUT2} divider should be exactly the same as the master channel's feedback divider.
-By selecting different resistors, the LTC3850 can achieve different modes of tracking including the two in Figure 5.
+In this tracking mode, V{OUT1} must be set higher than V{OUT2} .
+To implement the ratiometric tracking, the ratio of the slave's divider should be exactly the same as the master channel's feedback divider.
+By selecting different resistors, the LTC3853 can achieve different modes of tracking including the two in Figure 5.

 So which mode should be programmed?
-While either mode in Figure 5 satisfies most practical applications, some tradeoffs exist.
+While either mode in Figure 6 satisfies most practical applications, there are some trade-offs.
 The ratiometric mode saves a pair of resistors, but the coincident mode offers better output regulation.
 This can be better understood with the help of Figure 7.
 At the input stage of the slave channel's error amplifier, two common anode diodes are used to clamp the equivalent reference voltage and an additional diode is used to match the shifted common mode voltage.
 The top two current sources are of the same amplitude.
-In the coincident mode, the TK/SS voltage is substantially higher than 0.8V at steady state and effectively turns off D1.
-D2 and D3 will therefore conduct the same current and offer tight matching between V{FB2} and the internal precision 0.8V reference.
-In the ratiometric mode, however, TK/SS equals 0.8V at steady state.
-D1 will divert part of the bias current to make V{FB2} slightly lower than 0.8V.
+In the